How to Warm Up a New Domain for Cold Email Campaigns

 • DMARC – Protects your domain from spoofing and sets handling rules

 SenderWiz guides you through domain authentication and checks for proper alignment across records.
-You can also review setup in the documentation.
+You can also review SPF, DKIM, and DMARC setup in the documentation.

 ✅ Step 2: Set Up Your Sending Infrastructure